trohde13/movie-sagas/README.md

 - Postgres/Postico

 ## Acknowledgement
-Thanks to Mark and Chris for spotchecking my code and helping me troubleshoot this project, thanks to Kevin for helping me grasp this subject matter this week.
-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to Mark Koerner and Chris Emerfoll for spotchecking my code and helping me troubleshoot this project, thanks to Kevin Burk for helping me grasp this subject matter this week.
+Thanks to everyone at [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality, especially my instructor in the Zhu Cohort, Dane Smith.